Who is psychotherapy for?

 How long does each therapy session run?

-Make an appointment with your GP or Psychiatrist for them to give you a Mental Health Treatment Plan.
-A GP or Psychiatrist can give you a Mental Health Treatment Plan for a number of mental health disorders including but not limited to depression, anxiety, sleep problems, adjustment disorders, sexual disorders, phobia, panic, bereavement, bipolar, psychotic disorders, somatic complaints, alcohol and drug use disorders and eating disorders.
+Make an appointment with your GP or Psychiatrist and ask them to give you a Mental Health Treatment Plan.
+A GP or Psychiatrist can give you a Mental Health Treatment Plan for a number of mental health disorders including depression, anxiety, sleep problems, adjustment disorders, sexual disorders, phobia, panic, bereavement, bipolar, psychotic disorders, somatic complaints, alcohol and drug use disorders and eating disorders.

 Once you have a Mental Health Treatment Plan from your GP or Psychiatrist, contact me to make a booking.
 Make sure you bring the Mental Health Treatment Plan along to the first session in order to claim the rebate.